pzerelles/imagetools/docs/guide/caching.md

 To speed up a build pipeline with many images, the generated images can be cached on disk.
 If the source image changes, the cached images will be regenerated.

-## How to enable caching
+## How to configure caching

-To enable caching, the cache directory has to be configured.
+Caching is enabled by default and uses './node_modules/.cache/imagetools' as cache directory.
+You can disable caching or change the directory with options.

 ```
 // vite.config.js, etc